 It’s the name for the set of outpatient eye procedures that uses a laser to reshape the cornea in order to create clearer vision.

-The three major laser vision correction treatments available in the U.S. are PPK (photo refractive keratectomy), in which the outer layer of the cornea is first removed before laser treatment; LASIK (laser-assisted in situ keratomileusis) and SMILE (small incision lenticule extraction).
+The three major laser vision correction treatments available in the U.S. are PRK (photo refractive keratectomy), in which the outer layer of the cornea is first removed before laser treatment; LASIK (laser-assisted in situ keratomileusis) and SMILE (small incision lenticule extraction).

 SMILE, the latest procedure, is the most minimally invasive of the procedures and results in a shorter recovery time, less recovery discomfort and reduced potential for dry eye.

-- How Long Does the SMILE Procedure Take?
+- How Long Does LASIK Procedure Take?